|Volume One — Article 3|

 Ultimately, the Renaissance stands with the Roman Catholic Church.
 This should not be surprising since both pursue an earthly perfectionism.
 Such perfectionism is the ideal of fulfillment on this earth.
 Catholicism pursues this ideal through the sacraments and institutions of the Catholic Church; the Renaissance seeks this same ideal through the secular wealth and energies of humanism.
 The Renaissance promised men that through the untrammeled pursuit of science and the humanitarian arts, the race could find answers to all its problems, whether political, social, medical or psychological.
 It was an age of great promise.
 It was the great hope held out to mankind.
 And those hopes and promises of the Renaissance have extended down the centuries even to our own day.
 Its nascent energies bred the Age of Enlightenment, produced the Industrial Revolution, ushered in the Golden Age of biology and medicine, and unleashed the present technologic and scientific revolution on the world.

 Yet it is one of the paradoxes of history that the scientific, technologic and cultural advances of modern times have been so widely attributed to the ethic of the Protestant Reformation.
-The facts are rather that the secular perfectionism of the Renaissance invaded Protestant thought and vitiated the great truth of justification by faith.
+The facts are rather that the secular perfectionism of the Renaissance has invaded Protestant thought and vitiated and supplanted the great truth of justification by faith.

-So a hundred years or more have gone by since those days, and the whole world has surfeited more and more on the hope of scientific progress.
+So two hundred years or more have gone by since those days, and the whole world has surfeited more and more on the hope of scientific progress.
 And what an age has been spanned in our own brief lifetime with all the changes and the acceleration of human learning.
 The progress seen even since World War II is staggering beyond the imagination.